Read instructions on how to applyExpress Interest

 HPAT Ireland exam date TBC For more information, see https://hpat-ireland.acer.org/ Please note your CAO number is not required for registration for the HPAT

 For international candidates the International Student Admissions Test; ISAT will be used to select candidates.
 ISAT exam dates: there are many exam dates from March to January each year.
 Applicants must have sat the exam by 31st January in year of which they wish to apply.

 Successful completion of the Garda Vetting process, Health Screening & Vaccinations Certification and CPR certification are programme requirements for this degree programme.
 Health Screening/Vaccination Certificates will incur costs to the student.
 Click for information on Garda Clearance.

 Applicants should note that the Spelling and Grammar Waiver for students registered with the Disability Office is not applicable to the MSc Speech and Language Therapy (Professional Qualification) programme.

 - Qualification transcripts and certificates with official stamps where required

 - A copy of the applicant’s birth certificate (long document)

 - Completed consent to travel form

-Graduates will be eligible to practice in Ireland and for registration in other parts of the world.
-You will be able to work in a diverse range of environments including schools, hospitals and community settings and with a diverse rangd of clinical populations.
+Graduates will be eligible to practice in Ireland and will be eligible to apply for registration in other parts of the world.
+You will be able to work in a diverse range of environments including schools, hospitals and community settings and with a diverse range of clinical populations.